 Submit proof of identity with either, 1) a passport or 2) a birth certificate or canadian citizenship certificate and a piece of government issued photo identification.

-Submit the original results of a criminal record background check with a vulnerable sector check completed within one year of the application.
+Submit the original results of a criminal record background check with a vulnerable sector check completed within three months of the application.
 See Criminal Record Checks for more details.

 Professional Liability Insurance